mirshahreza/AppEnd/README.md

 **Donation**
 By your donations we can develop the AppEnd continues.
-If you want to donate to the development of this software, please contact me.
+If you want to donate to support the development of this software, please contact me.